top of page

 Effort, whether it is mental or physical, is a common occurrence in daily life and is encountered every time we need to push ourselves.
 We regularly face activities that require us to exert some level of energy to achieve a goal or task, whether it is forcing ourselves to get up for work, or exercise at the end of the day.

 Effort is often associated with something that can feel difficult and averse and as a result, people tend to avoid effort, including the effort that comes from merely thinking things through.
-In fact, people often develop strategies that allow them to avoid situations that require more work or effort.
+People often develop strategies that allow them to avoid situations that require more work or effort.

 However, in contrast to this, while people will work hard to obtain something of value, working hard can also make those same things more valuable.
-In fact, effort can even be experienced as valuable or rewarding in its own right.
-People may readily apply more effort for better outcomes, and view those outcomes as more rewarding if more (not less) effort was used to attain them!
-In the example of weight loss, a person may see more value in the work they put in to achieve their weight loss goal, than in the actual weight loss itself!
+Effort can even be experienced as valuable or rewarding in its own right.
+People may readily apply more effort for better outcomes and view those outcomes as more rewarding, if more (not less) effort was used to attain them.
+In the example of weight loss, a person may see more value in the work they put in to achieve their weight-loss goal, than in the actual weight loss itself.

-According to cognitive dissonance theory and its research, the more effort one exerts, the more valuable one perceives the reward associated with that effort (Harmon-Jones, E., Clark, D., Paul, K., & Harmon-Jones, C., 2020).
+According to cognitive dissonance theory and its research, the more effort one exerts, the more valuable one perceives the reward associated with that effort (Harmon-Jones, E., Clark, D., Paul, K., & Har- mon-Jones, C., 2020).
 This effect has been referred to as effort justification.
-Thus, cognitive dissonance theory would suggest that increasing the attractiveness of a reward would encourage greater effort, however we need to be clear on the effort we are really exerting.
-In the Livy Method members sometimes feel that the reward (e.g. weight loss) is not reflective of their effort.
-However, the Livy Method 20 questions assessment will help members to rate the effort they are truly exerting, and thus identify where they can level up.
-Basically, you may tell yourself that you are doing all the things, although in reality you may not be.
-While following the Livy Method may be challenging and unpleasant for some, being realistic about the effort you are applying (through the 20 questions) will help reduce the cognitive dissonance and stress when you think you are doing everything, but in reality there are ways we can always level up.
+Thus, cognitive dissonance theory would suggest that increasing the attractiveness of a reward would encourage greater effort; however, we need to be clear on the effort we are really exerting.
+In The Livy Method, members sometimes feel that the reward (e.g. weight loss) is not reflective of their effort.
+However, The Maximizing Your Efforts Checklist will help members to rate the effort they are truly exerting and thus, identify where they can level up.
+You may tell yourself that you are doing “all the things,” although in reality, you may not be.
+While following The Livy Method may be challenging and unpleasant for some, being realistic about the effort you are applying (by utilizing the Maximizing Your Efforts Checklist) will help reduce the cognitive dissonance and stress when you think you are doing everything when in reality, there are ways in which we can always level up.

 What is being valued, effort itself or the product of effort?

-There is evidence that people hold greater value to goods and outcomes (e.g., group membership, furniture, coffee mugs, etc.) that they worked for and required effort, compared with identical goods and outcomes that they obtained without effort (e.g., by chance, as windfalls).
-Therefore, it can be assumed that those that achieved weight loss by following the plan and putting in a good effort to do so, will see the outcome of the process as more valuable.
+There is evidence that people hold greater value to goods and outcomes (e.g. group membership, furniture, coffee mugs, etc.) that they worked for and required effort, compared with identical goods and outcomes that they obtained without effort (e.g. by chance, as windfalls).
+Therefore, it can be assumed that those who achieved weight loss by following The Program and putting in a good effort to do so, will see the outcome of the process as more valuable.

-From examining the literature around effort, it can be seen that putting real effort into The Livy Method is putting in real effort into yourself.
+From examining the literature around effort, it can be seen that putting real effort into The Livy Method is putting real effort into yourself.
 That effort alone may have value to you, even if it is difficult.
-Recognizing the scale and NSVs accomplished, will also increase the value you achieve from this process.
+Recognizing the scale and NSVs accomplished will also increase the value you achieve from this process.
 However, it is important to see things from an accurate lens and to be real.
 Recognize where you could truly put in more effort.
-Be honest when answering the 20 questions so you can see where you can level up and maximize your efforts!
+Be honest when completing the Maximizing Your Efforts Checklist so you can see where you can level up and Maximize your efforts.

 Goal setting can be very powerful and can motivate people to accomplish tasks they might not have thought they could.

 3. Know exactly how you are progressing.
 Achieving any goal also requires honest and regular monitoring of your progress.
 If you do not know how well you are doing, you are not able to adjust your behavior or strategies accordingly.
-While following The Livy Method, check your progress daily by using the APP to document your weight, water, activity, sleep, meals, snacks, and journal.
+While following The Livy Method, check your progress daily by using the Livy Method App to document your weight, water, activity, sleep, meals and snacks, as well as to journal.
 This will keep your head in the game as you are maintaining accountability and seeing your daily weight progress will help keep you focused.

 4. Be a realistic optimist.
 Believing in your ability to succeed is enormously helpful for creating and sustaining your motivation.
 However, do not underestimate how difficult it may be to reach your goal.
-Most goals worth achieving require time, planning, effort, and persistence.
-Studies show that people that assume that things will happen easily and with little effort, will have more difficulty achieving their goal as they may be unprepared for the journey ahead.
+Most goals worth achieving require time, planning, effort and persistence.
+Studies show that people who assume things will happen easily and with little effort will have more difficulty achieving their goal, as they may be unprepared for the journey ahead.

 5. Have grit.
-Grit is a willingness to commit to long-term goals, and to persist in the face of difficulty.
+Grit is a willingness to commit to long-term goals and to persist in the face of difficulty.
 Grit is a good determiner of who will be successful in the long term.
-Everyone has the potential for grit!!
-By putting in the effort, planning, persistence, and strategies needed to succeed, will not only help you see yourself and your goals more accurately, but also do wonders for your grit.
+Everyone has the potential for grit.
+Putting in the effort, planning, persistence and implementing the strategies needed to succeed will not only help you see yourself and your goals more accurately, but will also do wonders for your grit.

 6. Make sure your choices are in line with your goals.
 We make multiple choices and decisions every day.
 When you are choosing what to eat, take a minute to think through – is this in line with my goals?
-Will this help advance my journey to finally and forever?
-Think through what choice you are making and be comfortable with the decision you make.
+Will this help advance my journey to Finally & Forever?
+Think through the choices you are making and be comfortable with the decisions you make.

 Even with the best intentions and the willingness to put in maximum effort, you may not find it possible to improve every situation or meet every expectation.
-Although effort can get you closer to fulfilling your weight loss goal, you might need additional resources you just don’t have access to, like the financial limitations of purchasing supplements, or may be overwhelmed with stress, or at capacity.
+Although effort can get you closer to fulfilling your weight-loss goal, you might need additional resources that you don’t have access to, such as the financial means to purchase supplements.
+Or, you may be overwhelmed with stress or at capacity.
 You are a human being with normal physical and emotional limitations.
 If you find yourself not meeting an expectation you have set, acknowledge that you did your best and offer yourself compassion instead of blame.
-You will get there!
+You will get there.

 Discuss your goals and needs with the supporters in your life.
 By sharing your needs with those in your immediate circle, you are actively communicating what will help you be successful.
-This will help ensure your success in meeting your goals, but also allows those that care about you to support and be there for you!
+This will help ensure your success in meeting your goals and also allow those who care about you to support and be there for you.

 How long does it take to form a new habit?